TijsDelvaux/ICEAGE/README.md

 [START PLAYING!]

+The Server prints out up-to-date highscores when playing the game as well as confirmations of connection to the server.

 When the camera is ready you can start your hunt for acorns.

 When you swipe the screen from the left edge to the right, a menu appears with most of the information you will need.